relativitydev/relativity-trace-documentation/docs/user_documentation.md

 ![image-20191217151807534](media/user_documentation/image-20191217151807534.png)

-### Monitored Individual Discovery On Globanet Data Sources
+### Monitored Individual Discovery On Merge1 Data Sources

-Globanet's EWS Data Source only looks for Monitored Individuals in the `X-UserMailbox` header of an email.
-This header is provided by Globanet and typically contains exactly one Monitored Individual.
+Merge1's EWS Data Source only looks for Monitored Individuals in the `X-UserMailbox` header of an email.
+This header is provided by Merge1 and typically contains exactly one Monitored Individual.

 ### Monitored Individual Discovery On Other Data Sources